-Progression from foundation year to Year One of BSc Degree: take 120 credits, pass modules to the value of at least 105 credits.
+Progression from foundation year to Year One of BSc.
+Degree: take 120 credits, pass modules to the value of at least 105 credits.
 Overall average of 60, with English Language and Study Skills 55, Pure Mathematics for Economics 65, Statistics for Economics, 65, Microeconomics 65, Macroeconomics 65.

-In order to obtain an "Economics and Finance" degree, a student may fail at most one core module.
+In order to obtain an "Economics and International Finance" degree, a student may fail at most one core module.
 Students who fail more than one core module will get an "Economic Studies" degree provided the other requirements for such degree are satisfied.

-A student who does not meet the requirements for a BSc (Econ) degree, but who meets the requirements for an exit award will be awarded an "Economics and Finance" exit award, providing they have failed no more than one core module.
+A student who does not meet the requirements for a BSc (Econ) degree, but who meets the requirements for an exit award will be awarded an "Economics and International Finance" exit award, providing they have failed no more than one core module.
 Students who fail more than one core module will get an "Economic Studies" exit award.

-If a student of the study abroad degree does not complete, or fails to pass, the year abroad module, then the student will automatically transfer onto the Economics and Finance degree, albeit with the Study Abroad Year showing on their transcript.
+For the "with year abroad" route: If a student does not complete, or fails to pass, the study abroad year, then the student will automatically transfer onto the Economics and International Finance degree, albeit with the Study Abroad Year showing on their transcript.